 - Catch a free concert in the park.

-- Go for a drive down a scenic country or mountain road.
-Stop at all of the little tourist shops along the way.
+- Take a spin down a scenic country or mountain road.
+Stop at little tourist shops along the way.

 - Attend a professional car race.

-- Take a trip to the best ice cream shop within 15 miles.
+- Visit the best ice cream shop within 15 miles.